 Army Sec Mark Esper visits Fort Worth

-“I’m very happy and privileged to be secretary of the Army,” Esper said during an interview at the Omni Fort Worth hotel downtown.
+“I’m very happy and privileged to be secretary of the Army,” Esper said during an interview with the Fort Worth Star-Telegram at a downtown hotel.
 “We have a great leadership team in DC.
 We think we are making great strides in improving the readiness and lethality of the U.S. Army, and I could not be happier.”

 “After 17 and 18 years of low-intensity conflict in Iraq and Afghanistan, the national defense strategy now tells us we need to be prepared to fight high-intensity conflicts against strategic competitors such as Russia and China,” he said.
 “To fight a conflict like that, I need a bigger Army.
 I need to put capabilities back into the Army that in some cases we haven’t had in many years.”

-He has a lengthy career at the Pengaton as well, and served in the 1990-1991 Gulf War with the 101st Airborne Division.
-He also commanded an airborne rifle company in Europe.
+Esper served in the 1990-1991 Gulf War with the 101st Airborne Division and commanded an airborne rifle company in Europe and had a lengthy career at the Pentagon.